 Anne Brusselmans started her underground activities in 1940 as she translated messages from the BBC into French.
 She then proceeded to give assistance to Allied servicemen after the invasion of Belgium.
 From 1941 through September 1944, she was a member of an escape line which stretched from Belgium, across France, over the Pyrenees to Madrid, and finally to England and freedom.
 Her diary, entitled “Rendez-Vous 127,” was published in 1954 and describes her resistance activities.
 She received numerous awards for her valor and wartime heroism, was made a Member of the British Empire, an honorary member of the RAFES (Canadian branch), was an active member in AAFES and the Order of Daedalians.
 In 1987, after spending six years in Canada waiting for legal authorization to enter the United States, Ms. Brusselmans was made a permanent resident of the United States and allowed to live with her daughter in Florida.
 She died in June 1993 and, at her request, her ashes were flown to England.

 The webmaster, Bruce Bolinger, donated his escape and evasion collection to the McDermott Library in January 2020.
-A description of the collection appears in the following pdf file: Finding Aid_MS 71-Bolinger, Bruce.
+To view the 86-page description of the collection, click on the following pdf file: Finding Aid_MS 71-Bolinger, Bruce.
 The collection is focused in particular on Dutch escape lines, especially the Karst Smit – Eugene van der Heijden Line, and the experiences of the American airman Tom Applewhite.